NREL/WETOStack/docs/software_quality.md

 (see [](version_control)) or requisite set of changes is called "continuous integration", also known as "CI".
 Tools for this level of automatic are common, and a practical choice is [GitHub Actions](https://github.com/features/actions).
 A typical CI pipeline for a Python package is shown below where the square components are GitHub Actions steps.
+Note that this pipeline includes sub-system areas called "Continuous Testing" and "Continuous Deployment".

 ```{mermaid}
 graph LR